technyon/nuki_hub/lib/espMqttClient/docs/index.md

 void loop()
 ```

 This is the worker function of the MQTT client.
 For ESP8266 you must call this function in the Arduino loop.
-For ESP32 this function is only used internally and is not available in the API.
+For ESP32 you have to call this function yourself **only if you have disabled the internal task** (see the constructors).

 ```cpp
 const char* getClientId() const